RedBlight/RaytrAMP/README.md

 Converts .unv triangle mesh to readily available bounding volume hierarchy array (.rba) files.

 2) MonoRCS:
-Takes .rba and .obs files to calculate RCS, and then give a .rcs file as output.
+Takes .rba and .obs files as input to calculate monostatic RCS, and then gives an .rcs file as output.

 File formats are self explanatory on their C++ import/export classes.